Pauline-Peihan-Wu/Photo-Gallery/README.md

-# Make your Own Photo-Gallery
+# Make your own Photo-Gallery
 Want to show some good photos to others?
 It can be from online or the photos you take.
 # Before you begin
 - Please take some time to pick some (at least 2) photos/pictures you like, or you take for this project.